2025 Manila local elections: Background

 In the 2022 elections, Asenso Manileño attained a landslide victory, winning 34 of the 36 elective seats in the Manila City Council and all six Manila seats in the House of Representatives of the Philippines.
 Then-vice mayor Honey Lacuna and Representative Yul Servo were elected mayor and vice mayor, respectively.

-The election is expected to be competitive after Isko Moreno, who served as mayor from 2019 to 2022, reportedly formed the Bagong Maynila party to contest the election with a full slate of candidates, despite a plea from the incumbent Mayor Lacuna (who was his running mate in the 2019 election and his endorsed candidate in the 2022 election) to "reconsider his plans".
+The election is expected to be competitive after Isko Moreno, who served as mayor from 2019 to 2022, reportedly formed the Bagong Maynila party to contest the election with a full slate of candidates, despite a plea from the incumbent Mayor Lacuna (who was hran mate in the 2019 election and his endorsed candidate in the 2022 election) to "reconsider his plans".
 Moreno initially intended not to run for any position after losing in the 2022 presidential election.

 In August 2024, members of the city council allied with Moreno filed an injunction against Vice Mayor Yul Servo, Majority Floor Leader Ernesto Isip Jr., Minority Floor Leader Philip Lacuna, and 19 other councilors for conducting a session on July 23, when the city government declared all work to be suspended in view of Typhoon Carina.
 The Moreno allies who filed the suit condemned the meeting as being "illegal and secret", noting that city council funds were transferred to the office of the mayor during the meeting.
 The accused belied the suit and said that the session was live streamed.